 Now, you might consider that malware infection of mobile devices and credential harvesting are not issues which directly impact the business of the genuine app owner so they don't matter too much.
 However, the user community can be fickle and can quickly turn against companies who they don't think are doing enough to take down fake apps which cause the end users inconvenience.
 Damage to brand reputation quickly has a negative effect on revenue.

 API abuse, on the other hand, is a blatant attempt to circumvent payment or to exfiltrate valuable competitive or personal data.
-It is without question the most significant type of fake app behavior and preventative strategies must be put in place for it.
+It is without question the most significant type of fake app behavior and preventative strategies such as bot mitigation must be put in place for it.